Audio Basis - articles about audio

 X

-And we can't understand: how a 1-pixel display can show a qualitative picture?
+And we can't understand: how a 1-pixel display is capable to show a qualitative picture?

 Imagine that, this one pixel is put on a truck.
 And the truck moves the pixel sequentially through all locations of multiple pixels of the first display.
 The movement is cyclic.